 Bison can be viewed from outside the bison fenced units only.
-The bison roam across 1,500 acres of rolling land and are often not visible from the road.
+The bison roam across 1,500 acres of rolling land and are often not visible from the Visitor Center or roadsides.
 Binoculars are helpful.
 No hiking is permitted inside the fenced North or South Bison Units.
 When viewing the herd, visitors should pull off the road, turn on their hazard flashers, and park where they do not limit access to private driveways or Nachusa fence gates.

 The Nachusa Bison

 In October 2014, 30 bison were introduced to Nachusa Grasslands.
 The herd came from three preserves owned by The Nature Conservancy (TNC): Lame Johnny Creek Preserve in South Dakota, the Broken Kettle Preserve in Iowa, and the Dunn Ranch in Missouri.
 Originally part of the herd from Wind Cave National Park in South Dakota, these bison have been tested and show no traces of cattle genes.
 Between May and September of 2015, 16 calves were born at Nachusa.

 The Nature Conservancy is committed to keeping bison as wild as possible, within the constraints of available space and human safety, and with minimal veterinary care just once a year at the fall roundup.
 The animals breed, birth, feed, and care for themselves without human intervention.
 Weather extremes, parasites, potential predators, and herd social dynamics are all realities for Nachusa's bison.

 In October 2017, Nachusa Grasslands completed its third bison roundup.
 The purpose of a roundup is to allow a veterinarian to examine each animal, vaccinate it, and embed a microchip in one of the bison's ears.
 The roundup is also a way to keep a current count of bison and to weigh each animal.